facebook/docusaurus/website/docs/theme-classic.md

       logo: {
         alt: 'Site Logo',
         src: 'img/logo.svg',
-        srcDark: 'img/logo_dark.svg', // default to logo.src
+        srcDark: 'img/logo_dark.svg', // Default to `logo.src`.
-        href: 'https://v2.docusaurus.io/', // default to siteConfig.baseUrl
+        href: 'https://v2.docusaurus.io/', // Default to `siteConfig.baseUrl`.
-        target: '_self', // by default, this value is calculated based on the `href` attribute (the external link will open in a new tab, all others in the current one)
+        target: '_self', // By default, this value is calculated based on the `href` attribute (the external link will open in a new tab, all others in the current one).
       },
     },
     // ...